 Special collaborative projects

 Students in the M.M.
 Composition, Stage Music Emphasis program create a culminating thesis work of at least 30 minutes, which is to be performed in its theatrical context (i.e., staged).
 Composers not only write the music for their thesis projects, they gain an invaluable wealth of practical experience by overseeing the production of their project.
 They often are the lyricists and librettists, producers, fund-raisers, music directors, rehearsal pianists, publicists, and media representatives.
 They receive support and advice from faculty and staff, but the projects are the students' own responsibilities.
 In general, the production of the thesis is the most valuable single experience available to students in the M.M.
 Composition, Stage Music Emphasis program.
 And, it is a truly unique experience: no other graduate program offers composers this golden opportunity to have their work performed in a theatrical context.
-A list of thesis projects completed since 2007 demonstrates the variety of work already produced by our student composers.

 Stage Music Practicum and Topics in Stage Music

 Stage Music Practicum (MUS 617, 3 cr.) is designed specifically for students in the M.M.
 Stage Music program.
 Students in this course collaborate with colleagues in each of the program's four core genres (opera, musical theater, dance, and drama) to create and present new work.
 Each course unit concludes with a special presentation session at which the collaborators present their work for the course instructor and a small panel of affiliated professional faculty and artists, who give commentary, feedback, and suggestions.
 Typically, these performance sessions are recorded for the benefit of the participants.

 Here are two examples of performance sessions from past versions of Stage Music Practicum (streaming video):